MOCK TRIAL WORKSHOP

 The aim behind having you do it in a controlled environment is to ensure you don’t have to ever do it in real-life.

 If you feel that the Mock Trial Workshop could support your organisation’s safety journey, please get in touch.
-Andy is likely to have been where you are at some point over his career, and is more than happy to help give advice on achieving the best structure for your intended purpose.

 + VAT (where applicable)